cstrawberry/predictive-universe/docs/paper/appendices/appendix_r_generations.md

 \tag{R.11}
 $$

-*Proof.* On a compact Kähler target, a nonzero $q \in \pi_2$ represents a nontrivial homology class whose energy is bounded below by a positive value proportional to its area (see R.6).
+*Proof.* On a compact Kähler target, a nonzero $q \in \pi_2$ represents a nontrivial homology class whose energy is bounded below by a positive value proportional to its area (related to the topological charges defined in R.1.2).
 A nonzero net topological charge at spatial infinity would produce an unavoidable gradient energy density in the vacuum.
 PCE selects the globally trivial vacuum sector, enforcing $\sum_g q^{(g)} = 0$.
 This is a consequence of PCE minimizing the total energy contribution to the PCE potential $V(x)$. ∎

 ### R.3.2 Definition (Light sublattice)